alvlinarez/bookairfreight/README.md

 Features:

-* User can input info about shipment
+* User can input info to generate shipment quotes
-* System will display the quote
+* Website will display the quote results

 [See app in production](https://bookairfreight-alg.netlify.app)